-When a school receives an IEE, it is the LEA RD/Case Manager's responsibility to upload the IEE POWER SCHOOLS SPECIAL PROGRAMS and inform the provider via email (with the IEE attached) of the IEE.
+When a school receives an IEE, it is the LEA RD/Case Manager's responsibility to upload the IEE into PSSP and inform the provider via email (with the IEE attached) of the IEE.
 Once the provider receives the IEE, the RSP has 5 days to complete the IEE Checklist form.
 If no additional test batteries are needed to make the IEE comprehensive, then the RSP has 20 days (from the date of receipt) to upload the IEE Review report.

 For IEEs that require additional testing, the AED section will need to be completed by the Multi-Disciplinary Team.
 The AED meeting should be scheduled within two days of receiving the IEE Review Form.
-At the AED meeting, previous data is reviewed, and parental consent should be obtained by the LEA RD/Case Manager and the appropriate evaluation should be ordered in POWER SCHOOLS SPECIAL PROGRAMS by the LEA RD or Case Manager within 2 days of signed parental consent.
-Once parental consent is obtained, the provider has 45 days to complete the additional testing, write the report and upload the written report into POWER SCHOOLS SPECIAL PROGRAMS.
+At the AED meeting, previous data is reviewed, and parental consent should be obtained by the LEA RD/Case Manager and the appropriate evaluation should be ordered in PSSP by the LEA RD or Case Manager within 2 days of signed parental consent.
+Once parental consent is obtained, the provider has 45 days to complete the additional testing, write the report and upload the written report into PSSP.
 The MDT reconvenes to review the additional assessment report(s).